ddmitov/perl-executing-browser/README.md

 * Basic security restrictions are imposed on every locally executed Perl script.
 * Any version of Perl 5 can be used.
 * PEB can be started from any folder.
-* PEB opens web pages with cross-site scripting disabled.
+* Cross-site scripting is disabled for all web pages.
 * Browser functions are accessible from special URLs.
 * Any icon can be displayed on windows and message boxes.
 * Every aspect of the graphical user interface can be customized using HTML & JavaScript.